Initial Administrator License (IAL)

 Convenient times and locations

-Portland metro cohorts meet for two days in August prior to the official beginning of classes at PSU.
+All cohorts meet for one day in August prior to the official beginning of classes at PSU and at the COSA Law Conference in December.

 Participants enter as a cohort (learning group) and remain together throughout the program.
 This provides superb opportunities for personal growth and professional development by giving students the chance to get to know their colleagues well—colleagues they can rely on while in the program and in the future as working administrators.